ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 	* Keep module options simple and focused - if you're loading a lot of choices/states on an existing option, consider adding a new, simple option instead.
     * Keep options small when possible.
 Passing a large data structure to an option might save us a few tasks, but it adds a complex requirement that we cannot easily validate before passing on to the module.
     * If you want to pass complex data to an option, write an expert module that allows this, along with several smaller modules that provide a more 'atomic' operation against the underlying APIs and services.
 Complex operations require complex data.
 Let the user choose whether to reflect that complexity in tasks and plays or in  vars files.
     * Implement declarative operations (not CRUD) so the user can ignore existing state and focus on final state.
 For example, use ``started/stopped``, ``present/absent``.
     * Strive for a consistent final state (aka idempotency).
 If running your module twice in a row against the same system would result in two different states, see if you can redesign or rewrite to achieve consistent final state.
 If you can't, document the behavior and the reasons for it.
     * Provide consistent return values
 		* Follow the standard Ansible return structure, even if NA/None are used for keys normally returned under other options.
 		* Return values must be able to be serialized as json via the python stdlib json library.
 Basic python types (strings, int, dicts, lists, etc) are serializable.
 		* Do not return an object via exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
-	* Follow module-dependent guidelines: Additional module guidelines may exist for certain families of modules.
+	* Follow additional guidelines when applicable - for example, certain families of modules have specific guidelines.
 	    * Be sure to check out the modules themselves for additional information.
 		        * `Amazon <https://github.com/ansible/ansible/blob/devel/lib/ansible/modules/cloud/amazon/GUIDELINES.md>`_